esikm/Pillow/docs/handbook/tutorial.rst

 More on reading images
 ----------------------

-As described earlier, the :py:func:`~PIL.Image.open` function of the :py:mod:`~PIL.Image` module is used to open an image file.
+As described earlier, the :py:func:`~PIL2.Image.open` function of the :py:mod:`~PIL2.Image` module is used to open an image file.
 In most cases, you simply pass it the filename as an argument::

-    from PIL import Image
+    from PIL2 import Image
     im = Image.open("hopper.ppm")

-If everything goes well, the result is an :py:class:`PIL.Image.Image` object.
+If everything goes well, the result is an :py:class:`PIL2.Image.Image` object.
 Otherwise, an :exc:`IOError` exception is raised.

 You can use a file-like object instead of the filename.
 The object must